History of film: Precursors

-Novelty Era (1890s- Early 1900s)
+Novelty era (1890s – early 1900s)

 Advances towards projection

+Throughout the late 19th century, several inventors such as Wordsworth Donisthorpe, Louis Le Prince, William Friese-Greene, and the Skladanowsky brothers made pioneering contributions to the development of devices that could capture and display moving images, laying the groundwork for the emergence of cinema as an artistic medium.
+The scenes in these experiments primarily served to demonstrate the technology itself and were usually filmed with family, friends or passing traffic as the moving subjects.
+The earliest surviving film, known today as the Roundhay Garden Scene (1888), was captured by Louis Le Prince and briefly depicted members of his family in motion.

 In June 1889, American inventor Thomas Edison assigned a lab assistant, William Kennedy Dickson, to help develop a device that could produce visuals to accompany the sounds produced from the phonograph.
 Building upon previous machines by Muybridge, Marey, Anschütz and others, Dickson and his team created the Kinetoscope peep-box viewer, with celluloid loops containing about half a minute of motion picture entertainment.
 After an early preview on 20 May 1891, Edison introduced the machine in 1893.
 Many of the movies presented on the Kinetoscope showcased well-known vaudeville acts performing in Edison's Black Maria studio.
 The Kinetoscope quickly became a global sensation with multiple viewing parlors across major cities by 1895.
 As the initial novelty of the images wore off, the Edison Company was slow to diversify their repertoire of films and waning public interest caused business to slow by Spring 1895.
 To remedy declining profits, experiments, such as The Dickson Experimental Sound Film, were conducted in an attempt to achieve the device's original goal of providing visual accompaniment for sound recordings.
 Limitations in syncing the sound to the visuals, however, prevented widespread application.
 During that same period, inventors began advancing technologies towards film projection that would eventually overtake Edison's peep-box format.

-Multiple inventors including Wordsworth Donisthorpe, Louis Le Prince, and William Friese-Greene experimented with prototype motion picture projection devices in the pursuit of creating and displaying films.
-The scenes in these experiments were usually filmed with family, friends or passing traffic as the moving subjects.
+The Skladanowsky brothers, used their self-made Bioscop to display the first moving picture show to a paying audience on 1 November 1895, in Berlin.
+But they did not have the quality or financial resources to acquire momentum.
 Most of these films never passed the experimental stage and their efforts garnered little public attention until after cinema had become successful.